sasszz/angular-dev-duel-sasszz/README.md

 # DevDuel
-Duke it out with your fellow devs
+Duke it out with your fellow devs!

+DevDuel lets you enter two GitHub usernames and watch them face off in a stat-based animated battle.

 ---